 Innovative Design: Dentist Contributions

-The foundation of Volunteer for Dental Care is a commitment among community dentists in West Michigan to join together to serve individuals with the gravest and most urgent needs, regardless of their ability to pay.
-A key component of Volunteer for Dental is the load is shared equitably among those participating.
+The foundation of Volunteer For Dental is a commitment among community dentists in West Michigan to join together to serve individuals with the gravest and most urgent needs, regardless of their ability to pay.
+A key component of Volunteer For Dental is the load is shared equitably among those participating.
 No one dentist bears an undue burden.
 In addition, support structures are established for the dentists who are serving the uninsured.

 Oral Health Education